How to Save Money As Consumer Prices Keep Rising

 For additional savings, before you shop make sure you know which appliance features you must have vs. those that are less essential, says Nish Suvarnakar, senior market analyst for Consumer Reports.
 Consider opting for basic stainless steel—a popular finish that’s widely available—rather than a specialty finish.
 And finally, consider substitutions if your first-choice model is unavailable.

 That doesn’t mean you can’t find an affordable option, because prices for individual models vary widely.
-Take a look at our articles “How to Buy a Used Car” and “How to Navigate Surging Used-Car Prices.”
+Take a look at CR’s advice in "How to Buy a Used Car" and "How to Navigate Surging Used-Car Prices."